Sn0wman8/Hackathon2/README.md

     12.	setfloor(int lf): This function sets the current pointer to a specific floor based on the provided level.
     13.	getfloor(): This function retrieves the level of the current floor.

-By implementing the Tower class with a linked list, we can dynamically manage the tower floors, add new floors, move between floors, and access the details of each floor efficiently.
-The linked list ADT provides flexibility and allows for easy traversal and manipulation of the tower's structure.

 - The Inventory class manages a player's inventory in a game, specifically for storing weapons.
 The Inventory class uses a linked list structure to represent the inventory.
 Each weapon is represented by a node in the linked list, defined by the Inv struct.
 The Inventory class maintains a pointer head that points to the first weapon in the inventory and a pointer equippedWeapon that points to the currently equipped weapon.